OIL / ACRYLIC

 The artist asks the spectator: What is there to stay, and what must go?
 And where is our place among it all?

-The first: Surface pattern design — digital art, reflecting the contemporary gaze toward the future.
+Surface pattern design done in digital art, reflecting the contemporary gaze toward the future.
 Old tradition but with modern digital approach.

-The second: Acrylic and abstraction — shapes and forms, like glimpses of memories that fade away.
+Abstraction (shapes and forms) done in acrylic, like glimpses of memories that fade away.
+It gives

-The third: Oil Still Life — a medium reflecting the heritage, craftsmanship, and culture.
+Still Life done in oils a medium reflecting the heritage, craftsmanship, and culture.
 Approach rooting to the traditional artistic creation.